vinayhulgar/Best-Practices/README.md

 4. A Matter of Principle: Other software principles are also related to DRY.
 The Once and Only Once principle, which applies only to the functional behavior of code, can be thought of as a subset of DRY.
 The Open/Closed Principle, which states that “software entities should be open for extension, but closed for modification,” only works in practice when DRY is followed.
 Likewise, the well-known Single Responsibility Principle, which requires that a class have “only one reason to change,” relies on DRY.
 When followed with regard to structure, logic, process, and function, the DRY principle provides fundamental guidance to software developers and aids the creation of simpler, more maintainable, higher-quality applications.
 While there are scenarios where repetition can be necessary to meet performance or other requirements (e.g., data denormalization in a database), it should be used only where it directly addresses an actual rather than an imagined problem.

-# Don't Rely On Magic Happens Here
+# :bulb: Don't Rely On Magic Happens Here
 On any project, there are likely many things that an individual programmer doesn’t get actively involved in: eliciting requirements from users, getting budgets approved, setting up the build server, deploying the application to QA and production environments, migrating the business from the old processes or programs, etc.
 When you aren’t actively involved in things, there is an unconscious tendency to assume that they are simple and happen “by magic.”
 While the magic continues to happen, all is well.
 But when—it is usually “when” and not “if”—the magic stops, the project is in trouble

-# Don't Ignore That Error
+# :bulb: Don't Ignore That Error
 No matter how unlikely you think an error is in your code, you should always check for it, and always handle it.
 Every time.
 You’re not saving time if you don’t; you’re storing up potential problems for the future.
 We report errors in our code in a number of ways, including: